 The butterfly guard is an incredibly Brazilian jiu-jitsu guard position.
 It’s a kind of open guard position where the bottom player sets on the floor and controls his opponent with his shins and legs, which stand like a butterfly.

-That’s why many fighters are in love with this guard type, such as Marcelo Garcia, Jean Jacques Machado, Renzo Gracie, Nino Schembri, Leonardo Santos, and others.
+Many fighters like Marcelo Garcia, Jean Jacques Machado, Renzo Gracie, Nino Schembri, Leonardo Santos, and others love this guard type.

 So, what are the necessary steps to finish an armbar from the butterfly guard position?

-The following video will help you understand the process of finishing a butterfly guard armbar properly.
+The following video will help you understand how to finish a butterfly guard armbar properly.
 Have fun!

 Armbar from Knee on Belly